Adaptive tensor train metadynamics for high-dimensional free energy exploration: Methods

+We consider throughout this work the \emph{well-tempered metadynamics}~\cite{barducci2008well} format, whereby the Gaussian heights $h_i$ are tempered as a function of the accumulated bias:

+where $h_0 > 0$ is a user-specified initial height and $\gamma > 1$ is the bias factor.
+The tempering rule ensures that Gaussian heights decrease over time: regions of CV space that have already accumulated a large bias receive progressively smaller increments, while under-explored regions continue to be filled at a higher rate.
+This self-correcting mechanism drives the bias toward a fixed point at which the rate of accumulation is uniform across CV space.
+Denoting the free energy by $\mathcal{F}(\mathbf{x})$, at that fixed point, the biased sampling distribution $p_{\text{bias}}(\mathbf{x}) \propto \exp(-\beta[\mathcal{F}(\mathbf{x}) + V_{\text{bias}}(\mathbf{x})])$ requires

+where $C'$ is an irrelevant additive constant~\cite{dama2014well}.
+The bias thus converges to a scaled negative of the free energy.
+The parameters $\gamma$ and $h_0$ are user-determined and affect the convergence rate.
+In practice, $\gamma$ is chosen based on the expected height of barriers, and $h_0$ is tuned empirically.

 It is customary to store the bias potential in a multidimensional grid and update this grid every $\omega$ timesteps~\cite{plumed}.
 The memory requirement of this strategy scales exponentially with the number of CVs, or the number of dimensions $D$.
-For computations involving a single compute node (375~GB RAM limit) in the Midway3 cluster within the UChicago Research Computing Center, grid storage is infeasible for $D\geq6$.
+For computations involving a single compute node with 375~GB RAM on the Midway3 cluster within the University of Chicago Research Computing Center, grid storage is infeasible for $D\geq6$.